BK7195/deltacompression/README.md

 **Note:** The full fine-tuning process is computationally intensive and takes approximately **23 hours** on a standard Colab GPU.
 We recommend reviewing the notebook's logic and outputs before committing to a full run.

 ## License
 This project is licensed under the Apache 2.0 License.
-See the `LICENSE` file for details.

 ## Citation
 If you find this work useful, please cite our paper: